stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 ## Choosing a model

-We are trying to solve is a **classification** problem and we are going to solve it with a **supervised learning** model.
+We are trying to solve a **classification** problem and we are going to do it with a **supervised learning** model.
 A **classifier**.
-That means that we have available a set of already classified or labeld data and the model will infer some rules that will apply to classify new data.
+That means we have available a set of already classified or **labeld** data and the model will infer some rules that will apply to classify new data.

-With *scikit-learn* we have available different classifiers.
-We are going to use the **Naïve Bayes** classifier, which is by far the most popular one.
+*scikit-learn* has available different classifiers.
+We are going to use the **Naïve Bayes** classifier which is by far the most popular one mostly for its simplicity.

 ```python
 from sklearn.naive_bayes import GaussianNB